 Mark Teppo is the author of more than a dozen novels that run the gamut from historical adventure fiction, eco-thrillers, urban fantasy, and experimental narrative.
-Recently, he was the showrunner for the Foreworld Saga, which involved a lot of world-building and collaborative writing.
-His latest effort at subverting genre conventions is to build his own publishing company, RESURRECTION HOUSE.
-He is a synthesist, a trouble-shooter (and -maker), a cat herder, and an idea man.
-His favorite Tarot card is the Moon.
+He likes to make things and publish books.
+His umbrella entity is Firebird Creative, and he spends some of his time in a bookstore.
+Once upon a time, he was the showrunner for the Foreworld Saga, which involved a lot of world-building and collaborative writing.

 You can reach me at malkuth [at] markteppo [dot] com.

 In the early days, I played a game of Goldilocks & The Three Bears with climate zones: the Mohave Desert was too hot; Montana was too cold; the Pacific Northwest was just right.
 Though, it would be nice if the damp didn’t insist of making my back yard a bog for nine months of the year.
 This is, alas, the downside of being someone who likes to be close to water.
 Pluses and minuses.

 There are several indicators during my formative years which, in hindsight, suggest that I was destined to seek writing as a career choice.

 - In late elementary school, I participated in my one—and only—spelling bee.
 After months of practicing the word list, I spectacularly cratered on my first word.
 That word?
 “Author.”
 O-U-T-H-E-R.